 If the thought of the impending driving test is causing you stress and worry.
-If it’s keeping you awake at night.
-If you know you’re going to fail because your nerves will get the better of you on the day.
+Maybe the fear is keeping you awake at night?
+If you think you’re going to fail because your nerves will get the better of you on the day.
 Or if you fear the driving test so much you’re thinking of cancelling it or not turning up then you need to take action.

 The Fear Of Driving Tests